osp/osp.work.oralsite.www/INSTALL.md

+This file gives the instructions to install Oralsite on Debian GNU/Linux and its derivatives (Ubuntu, Mint, etc.).

-# Install libjpeg and libpng
+# Install python-dev, libjpeg and libpng

 This is required by Pillow, the python library that deals with images, used in the filters (see bellow).
 If you don't, Pillow will fail to compile.
 On Debian